ovh/docs/pages/public_cloud/public_cloud_databases/databases_11_resize_your_cluster_storage/guide.en-us.md

 #### Instructions

-For e.g. MongoDB services, you can perform a storage space increase or decrease using this endpoint:
+As an example, for MongoDB services, you can perform a storage space increase or decrease using this endpoint:

 > [!api]
 > @api {PUT} /cloud/project/{serviceName}/database/mongodb/{clusterId}

-Other engines using storage space provide similar endpoints, e.g.:
+Other engines using a storage space provide similar endpoints, e.g.:

 > [!api]
 > @api {PUT} /cloud/project/{serviceName}/database/postgresql/{clusterId}